munificent/magpie/doc/site/markdown/language/flow-control.markdown

 ### let/then/else

 Magpie has another flow control structure similar to `if` called `let`.
-It binds a couple of sequential actions together into a single step:
+It lumps a couple of sequential actions together into a single operation:

 1. It evaluates an expression.
 2. If the result is not `nothing`, then it: